dogecoin/dogecoin/CONTRIBUTING.md

 ### Peer Review

 Anyone may participate in peer review which is expressed by comments in the pull request.
-Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
+Typically, reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
 Repository maintainers take into account the peer review when determining if there is consensus to merge a pull request.